flipacholas/Architecture-of-consoles/articles/nes.md

 As if these options weren't enough, another company named **MOS** appeared on the market and offered a redesigned version of the 6800, the **6502**.
 While incompatible with the rest, the new chip was much *much* less expensive to produce and it was only a matter of time before the most famous computer makers (Commodore, Apple, Atari, Acorn and so forth) chose the 6502 to power their machines.

-Back in Japan, Nintendo needed something inexpensive but familiar to develop for, so they selected the 6502.
-Ricoh, their CPU supplier, successfully produced a 6502-compatible CPU by licensing MOS' chip design and subsequently making some modifications here and there (we'll go over the details later on).
+Back in Japan, Nintendo needed something inexpensive but familiar to develop for, so they selected the 6502. **Ricoh**, their CPU supplier, successfully produced a 6502-compatible CPU.

+'How' Ricoh managed to clone it isn't clear to this day.
+One would expect MOS to have licensed the chip design to Ricoh, but there are many contradictions to this:
+- Ricoh's and MOS' version feature the same layout, but Ricoh's one contain severed buses (disabling certain functions).
+I go into more details later.
+- A document explicitly stating that MOS licensed the 6502 to Ricoh is yet to be found.
+- An article published in 2008 by Nikkei Trendy states that Ricoh licensed from Rockwell, an authorised chip manufacturer.
+Although, it's debatable whether a second source was able to provide IP to a third-party, at least with MOS' approval.
+- It wouldn't be the first time Nintendo got away with circumventing IP rights, as *Ikegami Tsushinki v.
+Nintendo* ruled in Japan that Nintendo didn't own the code of the original Donkey Kong.

 #### Memory